Kometa-Team/Kometa/docs/home/guides/docker.md

 That will create a container that will run in the background until you explicitly stop it, surviving reboots, and waking up every morning at 3AM to process collections.

-There are of course other flags you can add, which are discussed elsewhere in the wiki, but this is the minimal command to create this container.
+There are of course [other flags you can add](../environmental.md), but this is the minimal command to create this container.